josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 The `identity` validator implements the `ValidatorFn` interface.
 It takes an Angular control object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.

-The validator retrieves the child controls by calling the `FormGroup`'s [get](api/forms/AbstractControl#get) method, then compares the values of the `name` and `alterEgo` controls.
+The validator retrieves the child controls by calling the [get](api/forms/AbstractControl#get) method of the `FormGroup`, then compares the values of the `name` and `alterEgo` controls.

-If the values do not match, the hero's identity remains secret, both are valid, and the validator returns null.
+If the values do not match, the identity of the hero remains secret, both are valid, and the validator returns null.
-If they do match, the hero's identity is revealed and the validator must mark the form as invalid by returning an error object.
+If they do match, the identity of the hero is revealed and the validator must mark the form as invalid by returning an error object.

 To provide better user experience, the template shows an appropriate error message when the form is invalid.